Hand drawn story about perspective

 Why parents like it

-The goal is simple: a story kids enjoy, and a conversation that happens naturally after.
+The goal is simple: a story kids enjoy, plus an easier conversation afterward.

 🙂